 Front cover for Oddworld: The Oddboxx

-Front cover for Oddworld: Stranger's Wrath HD
+Front cover for Oddworld: Stranger's Wrath

 Screenshot from Oddworld: Abe's Oddysee